Marketing Toolkit - Client Letters

 Here are some of the most common occasions in business-to-client communications where you might want to send a letter instead of making a phone call or sending an email.

 You might want to send a customer letter when you offer a new sales incentive, such as a rebate, coupon, limited-time deal.
-Sales incentives like this could be offered to new customers or customers who haven't shopped with you in a while earn your business back.
+Sales incentives like this could be offered to new clients or to former clients who haven't used your services for a while, helping you to earn their business back.

-A letter expressing your appreciation for their business and referring to the long-term relationship you hope to have with them will mean a lot.
+If you’ve just acquired a new client, a personalised letter helps to build a stronger connection with your new client and encourages them to keep returning.
+A letter expressing your appreciation for the trust they have placed in you, and referring to the long-term relationship you hope to build, can mean a lot.
 A small gesture like this can go a long way.

 Looking for a client letter?
 Request now